-I remember that some former members of the band were not able to play anything on albums and they were kind of pissed off about it.
+I remember that some former band members could not play anything on albums, and they were kind of pissed off about it.

 Wolf Hoffman: I know.
 But once somebody leaves the band, I’m not talking about him.
 And that goes for everybody.
-To me, it makes no sense, because they decided to go a different direction and form their own band.
+It makes no sense because they decided to go a different direction and form their own band.
 So why should they talk about that now?
 What’s done is done.
 I’m not giving them the satisfaction of playing their game.

-Speaking about Christopher, I think that he’s the most versatile drummer you have ever had in Accept.
+Speaking about Christopher, I think he’s the most versatile drummer you have ever had in Accept.

 Wolf Hoffman: Yeah.
 He’s an all-around talent.
 But man, he’s got the chops.